 We were most excited about working with a company that is committed to helping couples like us adopt, and also about how committed they are to helping birth families.
 Of course we were most excited to have our sweet baby in our arms.

 We were nervous about how long we'd have to wait.
 The contract was for two years, so we stressed that our baby wouldn't make it to us in that time.
 The home study was also a HUGE worry.
 We thought we'd get a super grumpy, scary social worker like in the movies, but we ended up with the sweetest person whom we still keep in touch with.
 Don't be worried about the home study, it's not scary, we promise.
 We were also nervous about the final cost of adoption, the what ifs about where our baby would come from, and if we'd have a good relationship with our birthmother.

 What were the biggest challenges of the adoption process?

-Our first match went on for a few months before it fizzled out completely.
-We were so scared to have a failed match and what that would do to us, but we survived and are thankful for it in the end.
-It did hurt, but Nicole called us shortly thereafter with a new match, and our baby was born 14 days after that!
-Our new match was just one state away AND in the same town as family we could stay with!
-We couldn't believe it happened that way, and immediately felt peace with this match as opposed to the previous one.
+Our first connection went on for a few months before it fizzled out completely.
+We were so scared to have a failed connection and what that would do to us, but we survived and are thankful for it in the end.
+It did hurt, but Nicole called us shortly thereafter with a new connection, and our baby was born 14 days after that!
+Our new expectant mother was just one state away AND in the same town as family we could stay with!
+We couldn't believe it happened that way, and immediately felt peace with this connection as opposed to the previous one.
 Trust your gut instinct and don't let your heart do all the thinking and talking.
 Really listen to what's going on and also know that you never know what is going to happen until it does.